Refinancing From a 15-Year to a 30-Year Mortgage

 5. Interest Payments May Be Tax Deductible

 A longer loan term means paying more interest, both as a portion of your monthly payment and over the life of the loan.
-While that is a downside of a 30-year mortgage, the upside is that your interest payments may be tax deductible.
+While that is a downside of a 30-year mortgage, the upside is that your interest payments may be tax deductible if you itemize deductions on your federal tax return.

 The current US tax code allows homeowners to deduct interest paid on the initial $750,000 of mortgage debt on their primary residence or second home.
 However, everyone’s tax situation is different, and if you’re unsure whether you can save with a mortgage interest deduction, consult your tax preparer or financial advisor.